dat-ecosystem-archive/old-website/posts/2016-11-11-pidapalooza.md

 ## What is a persistent identifier?

 A [PID](https://en.wikipedia.org/wiki/Persistent_identifier) is just an ID that is persisted somewhere.
-For example, say I decided that the ID '1337' should point to my domain name maxogden.com.
-If I store this reference in an online PID database (usually a library) that promises to never delete it, and promises to never give out ID '1337' to anyone else, then I can cite ID `1337` in an academic paper and trust that the librarians of the world will forever be able to resolve ID `1337` to my website.
+For example, say I decided that the ID `1337` should point to my domain name maxogden.com.
+If I store this reference in an online PID archive that promises to never delete it, and promises to never give out ID `1337` to anyone else, then I can cite ID `1337` in an academic paper and trust that the librarians of the world will forever be able to resolve ID `1337` to my website.

 If my website goes offline (say I forget to renew my domain), a librarian could in theory replace the reference to 'maxogden.com' with a new URL that points at an archived version of my site, so that when someone clicks the `1337` reference in my paper the link will still work.
 Please note that this is a purely theoretical scenario, I don't know how many PIDs actually address the 'link rot' problem by fixing broken links in this way.